lukirudaka/lukirudaka/suit-revisions.md

 ## V3, revision 1 to 4:
     New head base acquired
-    Switched to Neodymium Magnets after FWA2026, 3-stack Added an internal fan to the snout, reused one of the ceramic magnets Added more magnets.
+    Switched to Neodymium Magnets after FWA2026, 3-stack Added an internal fan to the snout, reused one of the ceramic magnets.
+Unlike previous iterations, this one has a centrifugal fan.
+    Added more magnets.
 Now I can look down without the mask falling off!
 Still can't turn rapidly, that'll cause the mask to be yeeted off Luki's face.
 I broke it a seventh time doing that...

 # Design guidelines, v3 onwards.